info@HeartlandFamilyService.org Call to Get Help: (402) 552-7400

 Savannah knew something was not right.
-She did not feel like a “normal” child and could not understand why she was so different from other people.
-She voiced her fears to her grandparents, who took her to her pediatrician to determine how to best help her.
+She voiced her fears to her mother and grandparents, who took her to her pediatrician to determine how to best help her.

 Savannah’s doctor quickly determined she had a number of mental health concerns, and later diagnosed her with bipolar disorder, paranoia, and attention deficit hyperactivity disorder.